davidgasquez/talks/data.md

 - Reproducibility
     - Required for the scientific method
     - Required to keep you sane
-- Everything is an event
+- Everything is an event and events dont change!
-- KISS
 - Learn many tools
 - Combine the tools!
+(Unix pipe)
+- KISS
 - Have a baseline metric for everything you want to affect
 - Keep your data tidy
-- Explore and Iterate quickly to learn unknowns unknowns
+- Explore and iterate quickly to learn unknowns unknowns
     - e.g normalizing the variables.
 If you don't you'll have a ranking!
 - Let it crash.
-Some entropy is required.
-Forest and fire
+Some entropy is required. (forest controlled fires)
 - Data starts and end with people
     - Focus is scarce.
 Lines of code are cheap.
 Optimize for people.